-At June 30, 2020, the Transit Fund reported a liability of \$325,000 for its proportionate share of the County's net OPEB liability.
-The net OPEB liability was measured as of June 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
-The Transit Fund's proportion of the net OPEB liability was based on the number of full-time equivalents of eligible employees employed by the Transit Fund in relation to the total number of eligible employees as of the measurement date.
-The Transit Fund's proportionate share of the County's net OPEB liability as of June 30, 2020, was 1.1746%, which was an increase of 0.0506% from 2019.
+At June 30, 2021, The Transit Fund reported a liability of \$73,000 for its proportionate share of the County's net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+The Transit Fund's proportion of the net OPEB liability was based on the number of full-time equivalents of eligible employees employed by The Transit Fund in relation to the total number of eligible employees as of the measurement date.
+The Transit Fund's proportionate share of the County's net OPEB liability as of June 30, 2021, was 0.8954%, which was a decrease of .2792% from 2020.